Joao Mario joins Lokomotiv Moscow on season-long loan

 "Playing in the Champions League is also an important factor."

-Joao Mario could make his debut this week when Lokomotiv hosts Rostock at the RZD Arena.
+Joao Mario could make his debut on Saturday when Lokomotiv host Rostock at the RZD Arena.